Good Locally Testable Codes with Small Alphabet and Small Query Size: Preliminaries

+Any $q$-tester for an $\F$-code can be replaced by an $\F$-linear $q$-query tester having soundness greater than or equal to the soundness of the original tester.

-An $q$-query \emph{$\F$-LTC} (resp.\ \emph{$\F$-linear LTC}) is a family of $\F$-codes (resp.\ $\F$-linear codes) for which there is $\mu>0$ such that each code in the family admits an $\F$-linear $q$-tester with soundness $\mu$.
+A $q$-query \emph{$\F$-LTC} (resp.\ \emph{$\F$-linear LTC}) is a family of $\F$-codes (resp.\ $\F$-linear codes) for which there is $\mu>0$ such that each code in the family admits an $\F$-linear $q$-tester with soundness $\mu$.